-Applicant's Response: We are requesting a Historic Review Incentive based on the preservation of the wetland which is of significant importance to the geology and hydrology of this historic landslide area (See Figure 5).
-The owner has worked with the Department of State Lands, the Army Core of Engineers, and EVREN Northwest and Turnstone Environmental (see the site plan above) to determine the location of the wetland.
-The resulting wetland delineation (See Figure 1 - Wetland Delineation Report and Figure 4) outlines a 4,200 sq. ft. of the site as an existing wetland to be preserved to protect and increasing habitat for wildlife and native plant species along with the natural water flows of the site.
+We are requesting a Historic Review Incentive based on the preservation of the wetland which is of significant importance to the geology and hydrology of this historic landslide area.
+The owner has worked with the Department of State Lands, the Army Core of Engineers, and EVREN Northwest and Turnstone Environmental to determine the location of the wetland.
+The resulting wetland delineation outlines a 4,200 sq. ft. of the site as an existing wetland to be preserved to protect and increasing habitat for wildlife and native plant species along with the natural water flows of the site.
 This preservation area has pushed our housing footprints to the south and east property lines.
-It is important not to disrupt the water flow or increase water retention in a landslide hazard area so our construction and development will not touch the wetland or water flow into, through or out of the wetland.
-We are building uphill from the wetland and the development will not impact the natural water flows on the site.
+It is important not to disrupt the water flow or increase water retention in a landslide hazard area so our construction and development will not touch the wetland and the development will not impact the natural water flows on the site.
 All of the runoff from our development will be directed into storm water planters which then overflow into the city's sewer.
-Due to the historic nature of this wetland and its significance to the hydrology of the surrounding historic district, we are requesting a Historic Preservation Incentive to build on the east and south property line (See Figure 4).
+Due to the historic nature of this wetland and its significance to the hydrology of the surrounding historic district, we are requesting a Historic Preservation Incentive to build on the east and south property line.